 - 1. Using the I know sheet students write down key points as they uncover them.

 2. Akoranga draft an introductory paragraph and conclusion to their report.
 The report is about their combined knowledge of “What is a Treaty Settlement”

 3. Complete the draft writing.
 Edit and proof read.
 Share the report with a partner.
 Encourage the students to give feedback based on the self assessment for the writing.

 4. Publish on own (or class) blog/vlog.

-Kaiako to print a copy of each report and bind them into a class book about Early Chatham Island Settlers.
+Kaiako to print a copy of each report and bind them into a class book about “Our early knowledge of Treaty Settllements.

 Assessment of Report